igor-martynov/simple_reporter/README.md

 Simple Reporter.

-send server status reports via email.
+Send simple status reports via email.
+This utility is supposed to be run from crontab, or some sort of script.

 Supported tests:
-df
+df - disk free
-uptime
+uptime - regular uptime
-ifconfig
-dmesg (last N lines)
-zfs (zpool info)
-smartctl
+ifconfig - status of network interfaces dmesg (last N lines) - syslem log zfs (zpool info) - status of ZFS pools smartctl - S.M.A.R.T. status of all disks ping